 Constitutions should be periodically reviewed and updated in order to maintain an effective organization.
 All updated information should be submitted to the Office of Student Leadership Development in order to maintain accurate records.

 If you do not have a copy of your Constitution, you may obtain one by contacting the Office of Student Leadership Development (757) 221-3269, or in Campus Center Room 203.

-Likewise, if you are interested in starting a new organization, or reinstating an inactive one, please contact the Office of Student Leadership Development, (757) 221-3269, or in Campus Center Room 203.
+If you are interested in starting a new organization please refer to the information found on the recognized student organization page.
+To reinstate an inactive organization, please contact the Office of Student Leadership Development, (757) 221-3269, or in Campus Center Room 203 or [[leadership]].

 CONSTITUTION & BY-LAWS GUIDELINES